 What will happen to the Gothic Reading Room?

-The Gothic Reading Room is also included in the renovation project.
+The Gothic Reading Room is also included in the renovation project and is currently closed.
 Renovations will preserve the character of the room—which author William Styron, ’47 called his “sanctuary”—so that it continues to be a comfortable and inviting space for studying and campus events.
-The Gothic Reading Room will close to the public after May 11, 2013.

-Where are all the books and manuscripts going?
+Where are all of the books and manuscripts?

 The current stacks of the Rubenstein library will be completely renovated, requiring the removal of all books and manuscripts that are currently stored in this location.
 During the renovation, most of the Rubenstein materials will join collection material already stored in the Library Service Center (LSC).
 The renovation project will create a new storage core in the building that will have excellent temperature and relative humidity control; we will return as many books and manuscripts to that core as possible when the renovation is completed.

 I would like to arrange a visit to the Rubenstein Library for my class or my community group.
 Will this be possible during the renovation?

 Rubenstein Library staff will not be able to accommodate instruction sessions or group visits from June 1, 2015 to August 23, 2015, as we will be moving back into the renovated space during this time.
 Please get in touch with us if you’d like to plan a visit after we reopen on August 24, 2015.

 Am I still be able to reserve the Biddle Rare Book Room, the Gothic Reading Room and the Breedlove Room for events and meetings?